ForgePanelProject/ForgePanel/README.md

 Roadmap:

-Alpha Release A.1 (Will only contain Basic functions.
-Supported on launch are Forge and Vanilla)
+Beta Release b.1.0 (Will only contain Basic functions.
+Supported on launch are Forge NeoForge and Vanilla)

-Neoforge Update A.2 (Adding Neoforge to ForgePanel)

-Tunnel Update A.3 (Will add zrok and maybe ngrok support inside of the program)
+Tunnel Update b.2.0 (Will add zrok and maybe ngrok support inside of the program)

-Modrinth Update B.1 (Adding support for .mrpack files, Modrith Integration)
+Modrinth Update b.3.0 (Adding support for .mrpack files, Modrinth Integration)

 Modloader update(s) (Adding Fabric and Paper support.
 Maybe even more.)